dbochicchio/vera/VirtualDevices/README.md

 For a custom device: http://mydevice/setwhitemode?v=%s

 The %s parameter will be replace with temperature (from 2000 to 6500 k).

+#### Stop (Window Covers/Roller Shutters/Blinds)
+Set *SetMoveStopURL* variable to the corresponding HTTP call.

+For a custom device: http://mydevice/stop

+No parameters are sent.

 ### Remarks
 This integration is useful when the Vera system is the primary and only controller for your remote lights.